EndPointCorp/end-point-blog/2020/09/11/auomated-testing-with-symfony.html.md

 }
 ```

-As you can see, `getValidationTestCases` returns an associative array that contains four items.
+`getValidationTestCases` returns an associative array that contains four items.
 Each item's key is a description of the test case and the value is the data that makes up the test case.
 That data is what will get passed as parameters to `testValidation`.
 The keys are used in the TestDox output to make it more descriptive, like so:

 ```
 $ bin/phpunit --testdox tests/unit/Entity/WeatherQueryTest.php